 While a deal or discount may look great at first glance, you can probably get an even better one.
-Whether it’s Prime Day or a regular old Tuesday, a quick deal-check can save you some cash.
+Whether it’s Prime Day, Black Friday, or a regular old Tuesday, a quick deal-check can save you some cash.

 Deal-checking is a relatively straightforward (albeit, tedious) process.
 In essence, you’re just checking that a deal is really a deal.
 Retailers are super-competitive and crafty.
 They like to get people hyped up for “deal days” (like Prime Day or Black Friday) and capitalize on that energy by offering mild discounts, rather than great deals.
 Sometimes, the best deals don’t even happen on those “deal days,” they just pop up a few times a year.
 So, how do you make sure you’re getting the best deal possible?